Russian Actions and Methods against the United States and NATO

 Modern Russian information warfare theory directly derives from spetspropaganda, first taught as a subject at the Russian Military Institute of Foreign Languages in 1942, but with origins lying deep in Marxist-Leninist ideology.33

 Current Russian information warfare is a well-executed update of these older methods.
 These older tactics center on two main elements: active measures and reflexive control.
 Active measures include efforts to influence, undermine, disrupt, and discredit targeted countries, their institutions and nongovernmental organizations.34 Reflexive control is similar both to U.S. Department of Defense descriptions of military deception and psychological operations.
 But this activity operates without the requirement of using truthful information.
-As Russian analyst Timothy Thomas describes in his 2013 article Russian Military Thought, reflexive control attempts to manipulate and confuse the decision maker of the targeted organization to paralyze “the adversary’s (decision makers) intelligent (creative) activity.”35 The NATO “Handbook of Information Warfare” defines reflexive control as intending to “manipulate the decision making of the targeted organization “by altering key factors in the adversary’s perception of the world … by causing him to choose the actions most advantageous to Russian objectives.”36 Russian doctrine, as expressed through the Russian general staff, asserts the following:
+As Russian analyst Timothy Thomas describes in his 2013 article in Russian Military Strategy, reflexive control attempts to manipulate and confuse the decision maker of the targeted organization to paralyze “the adversary’s (decision makers) intelligent (creative) activity.”35 The NATO “Handbook of Russian Information Warfare” defines reflexive control as intending to “manipulate the decision making of the targeted organization “by altering key factors in the adversary’s perception of the world … by causing him to choose the actions most advantageous to Russian objectives.”36 Russian doctrine, as expressed through the Russian general staff, asserts the following: